MauriceDroll/LLM_Scene_Docker/README.md

 ```
 Once you have implemented these methods, commit your changes and push them to the remote repository.

-## Exercise 4: Implement a method for building a pyramid of 6 blocks
+## Exercise 4 (optional): Implement a method for building a pyramid of 6 blocks
 In this exercise, you will implement a program for building and disassembling a pyramid of 6 blocks
 (3 blocks in the first row, 2 blocks in the second row, 1 block in the third row).
 Use the methods you implemented in the previous exercise.